 The priority of the subject.
-This will depend if a line will be blocked when another is already playing or not.
+This will depend if a subject voice will be blocked when another voice in the same scene is already playing.
 If prio is higher than the one currently played, the current is stopped and the new one plays.